cnguy/kayn/README.md

 `false` => `riotratelimiter` will use its spread strategy.

+### exitOnRateLimitExceed

+Default: false.

+This option will indicate if the application should force quit if your API key is blacklisted, or if your API Key is invalid

 ## Cache Options

 To cache, firstly create some cache that implements the `get` and `set` functions that `kayn` interfaces with, and then pass that cache instance to `cacheOptions.cache`.